totti0223/deep_learning_for_biologists_with_keras/README.md

 ## Note

 - Mathmatical calculations and/or theoretical backgrounds will not be thoroughly explained in this tutorial.
 The object of this notebook is to get a overview of how we can perform DL in the field of biology (especially in plant science and agriculture) for non informatitians.
 - **Keras with Tensorflow background** is the main DL framework used in the notebook.
 I do not intend to mix different frameworks for clarity in the current situation.
 - Feedbacks and requests, complements including typos and misusage of codes in the notebooks are highly welcomed in the issues of github repo.
+- A lot of stuff in this notebook is still in alpha ver. (code readability, comments).
+But to get early feedbacks, opening them cowardly.